hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 ```

           name_commissioner age_commissioner
-    1  Ursula von der Leyen               65
+    1  Ursula von der Leyen               66
-    2        Wopke Hoekstra               48
+    2        Wopke Hoekstra               49
-    3    Margrethe Vestager               56
+    3    Margrethe Vestager               57
-    4    Valdis Dombrovskis               52
+    4    Valdis Dombrovskis               53
-    5         Josep Borrell               77
+    5         Josep Borrell               78
-    6     Stella Kyriakides               68
+    6     Stella Kyriakides               69
-    7       Didier Reynders               65
+    7       Didier Reynders               66
-    8      Jutta Urpilainen               48
+    8      Jutta Urpilainen               49
-    9        Elisa Ferreira               68
+    9        Elisa Ferreira               69
-    10       Thierry Breton               69
+    10       Thierry Breton               70

 Now that we have the data in this format, we can plot it.
 We’ll use the
+`ggplot()` function from the `ggplot2` package to create a plot (which
-`ggplot2()` library to create a plot.
-Since we already loaded it in
+is another object in `R`).
+Since we already loaded it in memory we can
-memory we can use its functions.
-Let’s create a bar plot using the
+use its functions.
+Let’s create a bar plot using the `geom_bar()`
-`geom_bar()` function from ggplot.
+function from ggplot.

+The following code creates a bar plot with the names of the
+commissioners on the x-axis and their ages on the y-axis.
+The
+`stat = "identity"` argument tells ggplot that we want to use the actual
+values in the data, rather than counting occurrences.
+The `aes()`
+function is used to specify the aesthetics of the plot, such as the x
+and y axes.

 NB: No worries if you don’t yet understand this syntax – this is a
-practice exercise
+practice exercise.

 ``` r
 plot <- ggplot(data = data,